 Make chocolate in a food preparation kitchen

 Together with, and underpinning our core offer, we ensure that our curriculum has its roots in basic skills.
 Our teaching of reading is well established and we have systems in place for ensuring that children secure basic skills at the earliest point possible.
-We teach writing through the Talk for Writing approach and use Phonics Play (Letters and Sounds) and No-nonsense Grammar and Spelling Shed to support skills children need to acquire.
+We teach writing through the Talk for Writing approach and use of varied Phonics resources(Phonics Bug, Letters and Sounds, Phonics Play) and No-nonsense Grammar and Spelling Shed to support skills children need to acquire.
 Alongside this staff ‘forensically’ analyse children’s written work to enable focussed targets, which result in accelerated progress.

 Our maths teaching is through a mastery approach.
 The children are exposed to discussions, vocabulary and CAPED (check it, another way (show), prove it, explain, draw your learning).
 This ensures children’s understanding of new concepts is both secure and challenged.

 The core curriculum at Broadhempston is of a high standard and supports our creativity.
-It focuses on the necessary priorities for ensuring that all pupils make excellent progress in reading, writing and maths.
+It focuses on the necessary priorities for ensuring that all pupils make excellent progress in reading, writing, maths and science.
 It allows for progress within all groups of children across the school and results in high standards.

 Our Early Years curriculum is designed with the characteristics of effective learning and development matters at its core.
 Beyond EYFS the curriculum ensures coverage of the statutory requirements of the National Curriculum.
 The school’s curriculum builds on pupils’ prior learning and develops deep understanding of the material covered, introduces subject content progressively and constantly demands more of pupils embedding reading, writing and communication, and maths where appropriate, across all subjects.
 We aim to develop pupils who love the challenge of learning, are resilient to failure and are curious to seek out new information to deepen knowledge, understanding and skills.